+Vessels, property, plant and equipment (continued).
 Vessels are depreciated over their estimated useful lives.
 The estimated useful lives and the residual values of assets are revised at each end of the reporting period and, when necessary, adjusted to reflect changes that have taken place in the expected future economic benefits.